 The financial data presented below has been adjusted to reflect the restatement of our consolidated financial results as more fully described in "Explanatory Note Regarding Restatement of our Consolidated Financial Statements" in the front of this annual report and in note 2 to our consolidated financial statements included elsewhere in this annual report.
 The selected consolidated statement of income data presented below for fiscal 2010, 2009 and 2008, and the selected consolidated balance sheet data as of March 31, 2010 and 2009, have been derived from our consolidated financial statements included elsewhere in this annual report.
-The selected consolidated statements of income data presented below for fiscal 2008 and the consolidated balance sheet data as of March 31, 2009 have been derived from our consolidated financial statements included elsewhere in this annual report.
+The selected consolidated balance sheet data as of March 31, 2010 and 2009 have been restated in connection with the restatements discussed in note 2 to our consolidated financial statements included elsewhere in this annual report.
+The selected consolidated statements included elsewhere in this annual report.
+The selected can solidated financial statements included elsewhere in the consolidated financial statements included elsewhere in this annual report.
 The selected consolidated statements discussed in note 2 to our consolidated financial statements included elsewhere in this annual report.
-The selected consolidated statement of income data presented below for fiscal 2009 and 2008 and the consolidated balance sheet data as of March 31, 2009 have been restated in connection with the restatements discussed in note 2 to our consolidated financial statements included elsewhere in this annual report.
 The selected consolidated statement of income data presented below for fiscal 2007 and 2006 and the selected consolidated balance sheet data as of March 31, 2008, 2007 and 2006 have been restated below as discussed in the Explanatory Note in the front of this annual report.
 Our consolidated financial statements are prepared and presented in accordance with US GAAP.
 Our historical results do not necessarily indicate our results expected for any future period.